yukun2h4ng/IT/Tutorial.md

 or

-Access the Add-ons page by holding down "Ctrl+Shift+A" or Going to the "Tools" menu and selecting "Add-ons" and type "Media Keys" in the search bar and look for this icon:
+Access the Add-ons page by holding down "Ctrl+Shift+A" or by going to the "Tools" menu and selecting "Add-ons"

+Afterwards type "Media Keys" in the search bar and look for this icon:

 ![Media Keys Icon][Media Keys]